Feb 7, 2022 • Bitcoin Core

 # ed493b83

-So in this case the fingerprint identifying our master public key will be ed493b83.
+So in this case the fingerprint identifying our master public key will be ed493b83

 Account keys

-The derivation path 86'/0'/0' is used to compute the account key pair.
+is used to compute the account key pair.

 bx hd-private -d -i 86 xprv9s21ZrQH143K3GJpoapnV8SFfukcVBSfeCficPSGfubmSFDxo1kuHnLisriDvSnRRuL2Qrg5ggqHKNVpxR86QEC8w35uxmGoggxtQTPvfUu